Milk Thistle - Composition, Uses, and Side Effects

 Conclusion:

 Milk thistle has important health benefits, especially for liver and gallbladder issues.
-However, very little evidence is available to prove its efficacy and safe use.
-It also interacts with several drugs causing severe complications.
-So, it should be taken only on recommendation by a doctor.
+However, more evidence is needed to prove its efficacy and safe use.
+It also interacts with several drugs, causing severe complications.
+So, it should be taken only on a doctor's recommendation.

 Source Article IclonSourcesSource Article Arrow